Chapter 13: AI-Assisted SRE Guardian

 Integration Map

-- Chapter 12: Controlled Chaos as primary incident signal source.
+- Chapter 12: Controlled Chaos as the primary incident signal source.

-- Chapter 14: 24/7 Production SRE for on-call lifecycle integration.
+- Chapter 14: 24/7 Production SRE for on-call lifecycle and escalation discipline.

 Lab Files